ahwillia/tensor-demo/matlab/README.md

 ### Take Home Message/Recipe

-Looking at the internals of `cp_neuron_demo` should give you a basic idea of how to apply CP decomposition to your own data.
+Looking at the internals of `cp_demo` should give you a basic idea of how to apply CP decomposition to your own data.
 The essential workflow is embarassingly easy:

 ```matlab
 data = % your 3-D data (neurons x time x trials)